-Za’atar can be found across the Arab world and is a herbaceous spice mix used to flavour and finish all manner of national dishes.
+Za’atar is a wonderful herbaceous dried spice mix found across the Middle East.
+It is used to flavour and finish all manner of national dishes.
 Usually comprising of a combination of sesame seeds, chilli flakes, thyme, oregano, marjoram and sumac.
 It’s a beautiful warming, fragrant addition to an already tasty favourite.

-Often used to coat breads and pastries or to finish mezze dishes, like my Harissa Humus with Za'atar it's also versatile enough to be simply scattered over a perfectly grilled lamb chop.
+In Turkey it's often used liberally over flatbreads and elsewhere, used on pastries or to finish mezze dishes, like my Harissa Humus with Za'atar

-How to make my Grilled Lamb with Za’atar & Onion
+More middle eastern recipes to serve with my Grilled Lamb with Za’atar

 Alongside any Middle eastern meats should feature a few small mezze plates, filled with complimentary flavours, colours and textures.
 Here are a few dishes that work wonderfully well with grilled meats.
 And... if you're vegan and read this far - firstly, thanks and there are many options for you too!